crytic/building-secure-contracts/not-so-smart-contracts/substrate/origins/README.md

 let sender = ensure_signed(origin)?;
 ```

 # Mitigations
 - Ensure that the correct access controls are placed on privileged functions.
+- Develop user documentation on all risks associated with the system, including those associated with privileged users.
-- A thorough suite of unit tests should be implemented.
+- A thorough suite of unit tests that validates access controls is crucial.

 # References
 - https://docs.substrate.io/main-docs/build/origins/